 - 1) A total of 45 extreme drought events and 52 extreme flood events occurred from 1426-2017, equivalent to an extreme drought event per 13 years and an extreme flood event per 11 years.
-Extreme flood events occurred slightly more frequently than extreme drought events. - 2) The relatively frequent periods of extreme drought events occurred in the 15th century to the early 16th century, the 17th century, and the 20th century.
-The highest frequency of extreme drought events occurred in the 20th century, while the 18th century saw the lowest frequency of extreme drought events. - 3) The relatively frequent periods of extreme flood events occurred in the 16th to 17th centuries and the 19th to 20th centuries.
-The highest frequency of extreme flood events occurred in the 19th and 20th centuries, while the 18th century saw the lowest frequency of extreme flood events. - 4) The frequency of both extreme drought and flood events was low in the 18th century, and there was probably a favorable climate in the 100 years.
-However, the 20th century saw a high frequency and increased risk of both extreme drought and flood events in the HRB. - The spatial distribution of the high-frequency extreme droughts centered in the middle reaches of the HRB, and the high-frequency extreme floods centered in the lower reaches.
-The frequency of droughts and floods was higher in the middle and lower reaches than those in the upper reaches.
-However, human factors may have some influence on the statistical results of spatial distribution. - 6) Occurrence of extreme droughts and floods in the upper HRB are more strongly positively correlated with those in North China,
+Extreme flood events occurred slightly more frequently than extreme drought events. - 2) The relatively more frequent extreme drought events occurred in the 15th century to the early 16th century, the 17th century, and the 20th century.
+The highest frequency of extreme drought events occurred in the 20th century, while the 18th century saw the lowest frequency of extreme drought events. - 3) The relatively more frequent extreme flood events occurred in the 16th to 17th centuries and the 19th to 20th centuries.
+The highest frequency of extreme flood events was in the 19th and 20th centuries, while the 18th century underwent the lowest frequency of extreme flood events.